 Breast Cancer Action’s Screening Recommendations

-The confusion that emerged in response to the new USPSTF screening recommendations prompted us to convene a BCA Screening Revisions Taskforce.
+The confusion that emerged in response to the new USPSTF screening recommendations in 2009 prompted us to convene a BCA Screening Revisions Taskforce.
 After five months of review and research, BCA has released its Screening Recommendations and Policy to clarify the benefits of breast cancer screening and to offer recommendations for women of all ages on how to make fully informed decisions about screening.